recogito/plugin-reconciliation-service/README.md

 # Reconciliation Service API Plugin

 Use a Reconciliation Service API endpoint as a tag source in Recogito Studio projects.
+Currently has three endpoint pre-sets configured from which the user can choose:

+- Getty Arts and Architecture Thesaurus (AAT)
+- Getty Thesaurus of Geographic Names (TGN)
+- Getty Union List of Artist Names (ULAN)
+- Getty (All Vocabularies)

 ## Installation